-a.
-Statutes, implementing regulations, or contract terms may provide access to contractors' records for purpose of audit (1-504.2).
+- a.
+Statutes, implementing regulations, or contract terms provide the Government access to contractors' records for purpose of audit (1-504.2).
 The clause at FAR 52.215-2 provides the auditor's primary authority for access to contractor records.
 This clause must be inserted in all negotiated contracts, except those (1) not exceeding the simplified acquisition threshold; (2) for commercial items; or (3) for utility services.
 (See FAR 15.209(b)).
-This clause provides the contracting officer's representative with the authority to examine and audit contractors' books, records, documents and other evidence and accounting procedures and practices, regardless of form (e.g., machine readable media such as disk, tape, etc.) or type (e.g., data bases, application software, data base management software, utilities, etc.), sufficient to reflect properly all costs claimed to have been incurred or anticipated to be incurred in performing cost-reimbursement, incentive, time-and-material, labor-hour, or price-redeterminable contracts.
-The clause also provides access rights for the purpose of evaluating the accuracy, completeness, and currentness of certified cost or pricing data.

-b.
-In addition to access to specific cost records, access to records refers to contractor policies, procedures, systems, management reports (see 4-202.1 for information pertaining to access to internal audits), personnel, minutes of its board of directors meetings, charter and bylaws, and any other information source which affects and reflects the incurrence, control, and allocation of costs to contracts.

-c.
-Adequate audits are possible only when all existing evidence which pertains to the representations, claims, or proposals under audit is available to the auditor.
+This clause provides the contracting officer's representative with the authority to examine and audit contractors' books, records, documents and other evidence and accounting procedures and practices, regardless of form or type, sufficient to reflect properly all costs claimed to have been incurred or anticipated to be incurred in performing cost-reimbursement, incentive, time-and-material, labor-hour, or price-redeterminable contracts.
+The clause also provides access rights for the purpose of evaluating the accuracy, completeness, and currentness of certified cost or pricing data, as prescribed in FAR 15.403-4. - b.
+In addition to access to specific cost records, access to records refers to contractor policies, procedures, systems, management reports (see 4-202 for information pertaining to access to internal and external audits), personnel, minutes of its board of directors meetings, charter and bylaws, and any other information source which affects and reflects the incurrence, control, and allocation of costs to contracts. - c.
+Adequate audits are possible only when all existing evidence which pertains to the representations, claims, or proposals under audit is available for examination, audit or reproduction to the auditor.
 A contractor's failure to make all pertinent records available to the auditor when needed leads to audit reports that contain qualified or adverse opinions, and may result in more difficult negotiations and delay in the contract award or settlement.